pk-grid/RobotToy_Move/README.md

 ## Usage(2)

-1. Create a text file containing the commands for the robot (e.g. `commands.txt`).
+1. Create a text file containing the commands for the robot (`commands.txt`).
 2. Run the program using the compiled executable and pass the path to the commands file as an argument.

 ## Commands